 In the treatment of chronic hepatitis B, as compared to lamivudine, it produces higher rates of HBV DNA viral suppression, normalization of serum ALT levels, and histologic improvement in the liver; similar rates of HBeAg seroconversion, and lower rates of emergence of resistance.

-Important adverse effects are nausea, headache, dizziness and fatigue.
-Various benign and malignant tumors in the lungs, liver and brain, as well as vascular tumors, have been seen in animals but not in humans.
-HBV isolates with S202G mutation are resistant to entecavir, but emergence of clinical resistance is < 1 % at 4 years.
+Important adverse effects are nausea, headache, dizziness, and fatigue.
+Various benign and malignant tumors in the lungs, liver, and brain, as well as vascular tumors, have been seen in animals but not in humans.
+HBV isolates with the S202G mutation are resistant to entecavir, but the emergence of clinical resistance is < 1 % at 4 years.

 There is cross-resistance between entecavir and lamivudine.

 Diester prodrug of adefovir, that after phosphorylation by cellular kinases into active diphosphate metabolite competitively inhibits HBV DNA polymerase, gets incorporated into viral DNA and causes chain termination.

 In addition to HBV, it shows in vitro activity against HIV and herpes viruses.

 Its oral bioavailability is ~ 60 %, unaffected by food; is hydrolyzed to its parent compound by blood and intestinal esterases, and is excreted by glomerular filtration and active tubular secretion in urine.

 Dose adjustment is required in renal dysfunction, but not in hepatic impairment.
 Among oral anti-HBV agents, it is slower to cause suppression of HBV DNA levels and is least likely to induce HBeAg seroconversion.